-The Chair will be responsible for designating each position as having one of the following designations:
+The Chair will be responsible for designating each position as having one of the following designations:3

 - Full consensus when no one in the group speaks against the recommendation in its last readings.
-This is also sometimes referred to as Unanimous Consensus. - Consensus a position where only a small minority disagrees, but most agree3.
+This is also sometimes referred to as Unanimous Consensus. - Consensus a position where only a small minority disagrees, but most agree.4 - Strong support but significant opposition a position where, while most of the group supports a recommendation, there are a significant number of those who do not support it.